 \section{Abstract}

-We study pure ordered simplicial complexes (i.e., simplicial complexes with a linear order on their ground sets) from the Hopf-theoretic point of view.
-We define a \textit{Hopf class} to be a family of pure ordered simplicial complexes that give rise to a Hopf monoid under join and deletion/contraction.
+We study Hopf classes: families of pure ordered simplicial complexes that give rise to Hopf monoids under join and deletion/contraction.
 The prototypical Hopf class is the family of ordered matroids.
-The idea of a Hopf class allows us to give a systematic study of simplicial complexes related to matroids, including shifted complexes, broken-circuit complexes, and \textit{unbounded matroids} (which arise from unbounded generalized permutohedra with 0/1 coordinates).

-We compute the antipodes in two cases: \textit{facet-initial complexes} (a much larger class than shifted complexes) and unbounded ordered matroids.
-In the latter case, we embed the Hopf monoid of ordered matroids into the Hopf monoid of ordered generalized permutohedra, enabling us to compute the antipode using the topological method of Aguiar and Ardila.
-The calculation is complicated by the appearance of certain auxiliary simplicial complexes that we call \textit{Scrope complexes}, whose Euler characteristics control certain coefficients of the antipode.
+The idea of a Hopf class leads to a systematic study of simplicial complexes related to matroids, including shifted complexes and broken-circuit complexes.
+We compute the Hopf antipodes in two cases: facet-initial complexes (which generalize shifted complexes) and unbounded ordered matroids.
+The latter calculation uses the topological method of Aguiar and Ardila, complicated by certain auxiliary simplicial complexes that we call Scrope complexes, whose Euler characteristics control the coefficients of the antipode.
 The resulting antipode formula is multiplicity-free and cancellation-free.